Congrats on making it through the first week of the Nutrisense program!

 Next Steps: Learn How to Check Your Stats in the App!

-Make sure to monitor your stats in addition to your glucose curve by selecting the "Analytics" tab on the main dashboard.
+Make sure to monitor your stats in addition to your glucose curve by selecting the "Insights" tab on the main dashboard.
 You can check your stats for the day, or select a date range.

 This Week's Focus: n=1 testing.